 7. Part III of the Principal Act is further amended as follows :---

-(a) Section eighteen, subsection one, paragraph (a) :-Omit the words "death or "

-(b) Section nineteen is repealed, and the following is substituted therefor :---
+- (a) Section eighteen, subsection one, paragraph (a) is repealed. - (b) Section nineteen is repealed, and the following is substituted :---

 19. (1) Whosoever commits the crime of murder shall be liable-